-Professor Johann de Bono is the Director of the Drug Development Unit at the Institute of Cancer Research and The Royal Marsden hospital.
-Professor de Bono leads the Prostate Cancer Team at the ICR, and specialises in developing new molecular targeted therapies to improve treatment for prostate cancer patients.
-He has been involved in developing more than 100 potential new drugs over the past decade, several of which are now available to patients, and is currently evaluating more than 20 drugs in early clinical trials.
-He recently led the pivotal Phase III trials for the prostate cancer drugs abiraterone and cabazitaxel, which both showed an overall survival benefit to advanced, castration resistant, prostate cancer patients.
+Professor Johann de Bono is Professor of Experimental Cancer Medicine at The Institute of Cancer Research and an honorary consultant in medical oncology at The Royal Marsden NHS Foundation Trust.
+Professor de Bono leads the Prostate Cancer Team at the ICR, and specialises in developing new molecularly targeted therapies to improve treatment for prostate cancer patients.
+He has been involved in developing more than 100 potential new drugs over the past decade, several of which are now available to patients, and is currently evaluating more than 30 drugs in early clinical trials.
+He led the pivotal phase III trials for the prostate cancer drugs abiraterone and cabazitaxel, which both showed an overall survival benefit to patients with advanced, castration-resistant prostate cancer.

-Professor de Bono was born and raised in Malta, and graduated from Glasgow University in 1989 with a Bachelor of Medicine, Bachelor of Surgery.
+Professor de Bono was born and raised in Malta, and graduated from the University of Glasgow in 1989 with a Bachelor of Medicine, Bachelor of Surgery.
 He became a member of the Royal College of Physicians in 1992, and completed his PhD and MSc at the Beatson Institute of Cancer Research in Glasgow in 1997.
-He trained as a medical oncologist between 1996 and 2000, spending part of the time learning about clinical trial design in Seattle, United States.
-This training led to three years at the Institute for Drug Development in San Antonio, Texas, which Professor de Bono says was an invaluable experience that gave him an “outstanding blueprint” for running similar programs.
-Professor de Bono joined the ICR and The Royal Marsden NHS Foundation Trust in 2003 and now holds the role of Professor in Experimental Cancer Medicine and Consultant Medical Oncologist.
-He took over from Professor Stan Kaye as Head of the Drug Development Unit in 2011.
+He trained as a medical oncologist between 1996 and 2000, spending part of the time learning about clinical trial design in Seattle, US.
+This training led to three years at the Institute for Drug Development in San Antonio, Texas, which Professor de Bono says was an invaluable experience that gave him an “outstanding blueprint” for running similar programmes.
+Professor de Bono joined the ICR and The Royal Marsden in 2003.
+He took over from Professor Stan Kaye as Head of the ICR’s and The Royal Marsden’s joint Drug Development Unit in 2011, and as Head of the Division of Clinical Studies in 2014.
 He was awarded the Malta Order of Merit in 2010.

-Professor de Bono is married to Hazel, who is Scottish and works as a family physician, and has three children.
+Professor de Bono is married to Hazel, who is Scottish and works as a GP, and has three children.
 He enjoys playing football and watching Liverpool FC, jazz, blues and classical music, and cycling, hill-walking and chess.